a-mishap-motor/Muzic/README.md

-# Muzic
+# Research Publications Repository
-An online music streaming platform
+An online platform to store and retrieve research publications